juvalen/mb-checker/README.md

 This sample run will filter out entries returning 30., 404, 406 & XXX.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.

+## Caveats

+Running Chrome with a registered Google account may resynchronize bookmarks back.

 ## Status

 Fully operational

 ## Change log

+* R3.7 Fixed bug about deleting empty folders option, and renamed it to -e --empty

 * R3.6 Intermediate file between scan and build renamed to ALL.url